cmbreki/geoLocation/README.md

 # where are U now-app

-A simple project for location detection using the HTML5 Geolocation API.
+A simple app for location detection using the HTML5 Geolocation API.

 ### Dependencies